Adamolek2345/CalcLab/README.md

 # This Repository ➕➖
-This repository, PyCalc is where I develop different python calculators, such as download speed calculators or battery calculators.
+This repository, CalcLab is where I develop different python calculators, such as download speed calculators or battery calculators.
 I also make measuring scripts for different purposes, such as batteries.
 All of the calculators will be presented in the files and the changelog.
 Not only do I work on code and fix issues here, but I also publish Updates and Bug Fixes.
 I also want to add that all of the code in this repository can be ran without any Python Packages, and it can work with the original Python 3 console.
 This source code is available to everyone, and can be modified.